wrightkennedy/chronAm-project/README.md

 # First time set up
 ## Download Parquet Files
 1. Download the newspaper articles stored as parquet datasets here: https://emailsc-my.sharepoint.com/:f:/r/personal/w_kennedy_sc_edu/Documents/data_tx?csf=1&web=1&e=gHy9xJ
-2. If you downloaded the zip archive with all years between 1900 and 1922 ("AmericanStories_parquet1900-1922.zip"), unzip the archive.
-3. In Finder/File Explorer, you should see parquet files for each year, roughly 2-3 GB each (for 1900-1910s)
+2. In Finder/File Explorer, you should see parquet files for each year, roughly 1-3 GB each (for 1860-1922).
+The total size of all years is roughly 100 GB.
+The software will run much slower if the parquet files are stored on an HDD.

 ## Set up the App (macOS)
 VS Code Instructions for first-time use